*** BLOG UPDATE *** - November 2017

 Dosage Recommendation; You never want to exceed 1 ½ scoops (teaspoons) per one cup of food.
 The most common way it is given;

-1 full scoop of Healthy Joint Formula and ½ scoop of Healthy Skin & Coat Formula per one cup of food.
+1 full scoop of Canine Degenerative Myelopathy Formula and ½ scoop of Healthy Skin & Coat Formula per one cup of food.

 3 Golden Rules that lead to success using any of the Dr Kruger Pet Supplements Formulas

 - The formulas are dosed based on the amount of food your pet eats per meal; this is the only true way to determine the proper amount of supplement/s your pet should be getting.
 Your goal is to get your dog up to 1 full scoop per one cup of food and your cat up to the equivalent amount of supplement/s based on the amount of food being fed.